Sparkadelic177/multithreaded_sorting/README.md

 # multithreaded_sorting
-Sorting an array of integers passed by a binary file using the c library posix threads.
+Sorting an array of integers passed as an binary file.
+Using the C library posix threads to sort the array